Take a stroll through some beautiful parts of God’s Own Country before you reward yourself with a well-earned pint.

 Castle Hill Circular

 The Castle Hill Circular is just 45 minutes away from Leeds as you make your way south to Huddersfield.
 The 3.9-mile walk starts at a Scheduled Ancient Monument, so you can see what’s left of the 12th-century motte-and-bailey castle, two iron age hill forts and a deserted medieval village.
 You’ll then make your way along flat paths across Almondbury Common through Molly Carr Wood, Arthur Wood and Farnley Hill before you head back to the start.
-Take your pick from The Woolpack or The Radcliffe Arms, two welcoming country pubs where you can enjoy a real ale and some classic pub grub.
+The Radcliffe Arms is waiting for you, a country pub where you can enjoy a real ale and some classic pub grub.

 The Castle Hill Circular starts at Castle Hill, Castle Hill Side, Huddersfield, West Yorkshire, HD4 6TA.